crneff84/track-suggester/readme.md

 ## Setup/Installation Requirements

-* _This website is best viewed in Google Chrome browser._
+* _This website is best viewed in Google Chrome browser.
+The website can be viewed at this address https://crneff84.github.io/track-suggester/_

 ## Known Bugs